jsprovost1/DSProject-Advertising_17000usd_Profit/README.md

 - Country
 - Area income

-Furthermore after adjusting our threshold to minimize the prediction that a customer will click on the ad, while he/she will not in reality, our model predicts that for the next 200 customers, **we would make a profit of 19,000$**.
-That corresponds to  **ratio of 96$/customer** considering that our sample is representative of the general population.
+Furthermore after adjusting our threshold to minimize the prediction that a customer will click on the ad, while he/she will not in reality, our model predicts that for the next 200 customers, **we would make a profit of 16,900$**.
+That corresponds to  **ratio of 84.50$/customer** considering that our sample is representative of the general population and that the distribution of each class is balanced as in our data set.

 ### Actionable Recommendations